Children KinoFest

 Children KinoFest (Ukrainian: Чілдрен Кінофест) is an annual international film festival for children and teenagers, founded in Kyiv, Ukraine in 2014.
-The festival takes place at the end of May, and is held in various Ukrainian cities.
-This national event, held throughout the country (18 cities in Ukraine) cultivates an appreciation film and an introduction to the filmmaking industry to the young public.
-Owlet Charlie is a logo, mascot and symbol of Children KinoFest.
+The festival takes place at the end of May and is held in various Ukrainian cities.
+This national event, held throughout the country (18 cities in Ukraine) cultivates an appreciation of film and an introduction to the filmmaking industry to the young public.
+Owlet Charlie is a logo, mascot, and symbol of Children KinoFest.
 This character is based on a picture created by 7-year-old Artem Rassadnikov from Donetsk.
 Charlie is named after Charlie Chaplin, whose 125th birthday was in 2014.
-The event has recently partnered with Odessa International Film Festival, also based in Ukraine.
+The event has recently partnered with Odesa International Film Festival, also based in Ukraine.

 History

-3rd edition of Children KinoFest took place from May 27 to June 5, 2016 was attended by more than 30,000 visitors and was held in 18 Ukrainian cities.
-Among the young guests of the festival, were the victims of the conflict in eastern Ukraine, children with special needs and the orphans.
+3rd edition of Children KinoFest took place from May 27 to June 5, 2016, was attended by more than 30,000 visitors and was held in 18 Ukrainian cities.
+Among the young guests of the festival, were the victims of the conflict in eastern Ukraine, children with special needs and orphans.
 Many of them visited a cinema for the first time and had an opportunity to see a film on the big screen.
 The international competition was attended by 7 European movies.
 Retrospective of cartoons by the animation studio "Aardman" and the animation series My country – Ukraine were shown out of competition.

 An ambassador of Children KinoFest 2016 was an actor, director and broadcaster Akhtem Seitablayev.

 The event is supported by the EU Delegation to Ukraine, the State Agency of Ukraine for movie, Goethe-Istitut in Ukraine, the French Institute in Ukraine, the Embassy of Sweden in Ukraine, the Embassy of Norway in Ukraine, the Embassy of Switzerland in Ukraine, the Embassy of Denmark in Ukraine, Danish Film Institute.
 Organizers – "Arthouse Traffic".

-4th Children KnoFest takes place from May 27 to June 4, 2017 in 21 City of Ukraine: Vinnytsia, Dnipro, Zhytomyr, Ivano-Frankivsk, Kyiv, Kramatorsk, Kryvyi Rih, Lutsk, Lviv, Mariupol, Odesa, Poltava, Sievierodonetsk, Sloviansk, Sumy, Ternopil, Kharkiv, Kherson, Khmelnitskyi, Cherkasy, Chernihiv.
+4th Children KnoFest takes place from May 27 to June 4, 2017 in 21 City of Ukraine: Vinnytsia, Dnipro, Zhytomyr, Ivano-Frankivsk, Kyiv, Kramatorsk, Kryvyi Rih, Lutsk, Lviv, Mariupol, Odesa, Poltava, Sievierodonetsk, Sloviansk, Sumy, Ternopil, Kharkiv, Kherson, Khmelnytskyi, Cherkasy, Chernihiv.
 Impressions visited more than forty thousand young Ukrainians.
 An honorary ambassador of the cinema was one of the most famous Ukrainian writers, columnist, scriptwriter and playwright Katerina Babkina.

 At the opening ceremony on May 26, in the festival center in the Kyivska Rus cinema with an interactive light show for the first time in Ukraine, the Dutch Art group “PIPS: Lab” was performed, which creates performances by lighting, video and music.